aoue/aoue/README.md

-bubble sort is best sort.
+bubble sort is (not) the best sort.